-The Federal Highway Administration (FHWA) has advised that the funding levels for the Federal Highway Trust Fund (HTF) will likely run out of money for transportation disbursements to states by July or August 2014.
+The Federal Highway Administration (FHWA) has advised that the funding levels for the Federal Highway Trust Fund (HTF) will likely limit money for transportation disbursements to states.
 FHWA may need to institute cash management measures which would involve delayed or partial reimbursements to the states.
 The impact to The State of New Hampshire and the Transportation Improvement program will result in general uncertainty and will have a significant impact to funding the State Ten Year Transportation Improvement Plan.
 Due to limited State Highway Trust Fund revenues, the State of New Hampshire uses Turnpike Toll Credits to meet the match of the federal program.
 As a result, there are limited State dollars to support the federal program and as a consequence, the STIP becomes dependent on the availability of federal funds.
 Any loss of federal funds could very well lead to suspension of work and delay of future State and local transportation projects.
 As a result of the Congressional discussion on the HTF and MAP-21 reauthorization, the Department of Transportation has employed a moderate risk management strategy in utilizing federal funds with a strong commitment to funding current construction projects under contract.
 Revenue in the HTF is approximately 70 percent of federally reimbursable construction program outlays.
 Due to the uncertainty of federal funds in the HTF, the New Hampshire Department of Transportation sought the full authorization of federal funds for current year construction cash needs on existing multi-year construction projects to ensure funds are available to maintain the current federally funded construction program.
-As a result, the State's remaining allocation of 2014 federal fiscal year funds is fully obligated and the remaining federally funded projects in the advertising schedule (about \$25m) are being delayed to 2015 federal fiscal year.
 Taking proactive steps in anticipation of possible end of fiscal year redistribution of federal funds, the Department has maintained several projects in the September advertising schedule for any anticipated redistribution of federal funds.
-Typical redistribution to the State of NH has been in the amount of \$5 to \$8 million per year over the past years.
-The timing of advertising of these projects is subject to availability of redistribution funding and will change if this funding is unavailable.
-Should a long term sustainable solution to the HTF issue not be reached by Congress in the coming months, project delays in Federal Fiscal Year 2015 are anticipated to be more substantial than those occurring in 2014.
 The NH DOT recognizes that every change in schedule regardless of project size can lead to considerable inconvenience for communities impacted and real economic consequences for our construction industry partners who plan on bidding on this work.
 We have worked diligently to avoid taking these steps that impact project schedules for as long as practical.
 We look forward to resolution of this issue through authorization of a long-term surface transportation bill and through sustainable revenue sources to fund our critical transportation infrastructure projects.